pandyaved98/carbon/README.md

 ### Serve

-Run an export and serve the result using `python`'s `SimpleHTTPServer`:
+Run an export and serve the result using Python's SimpleHTTPServer:

 `npm run-script export && pushd out/; python -m SimpleHTTPServer; popd`